johnstonbl01/clementinejs-angular/README.md

 ## Installation

-Installation of the boilerplate has two prerequisites: Node.js / NPM and MongoDB.
+Installation of the boilerplate has three prerequisites: Node.js / NPM, MongoDB and Yeoman.
 The instructions for these are detailed below, followed by installation instructions for Clementine.js.

 ### Node.js & NPM